Tongue Tie Specialist Clinic in London

 - Trouble latching on or staying attached to your breast

-- Feeding for a long time, have a short break, then feeding again
+- Feeding for a long time, having a short break, then feeding again

 - Being unsettled and seeming hungry all the time